 A special function allows, if desired, the timing reference from one interface to be used as the reference timing for the Leader Clock on the other.
 This will result in the Dante synchronization on one LAN to be utilized as the synchronization source on the other.

 Sample rate converter (SRC) functionality is implemented within field-programmable gate array (FPGA) programmable logic.
 This resource ensures that audio that enters on one network interface exits the corresponding network interface with correctly aligned digital audio information.
 Each interface in a Model 5482-01 has 32 Dante receiver (input) and 32 Dante transmitter (output) channels.
 Each interface in a Model 5482-02 has 64 Dante receiver (input) and 64 Dante transmitter (output) channels.
 They are associated on a one-to-one basis with the channels in both interfaces.
 For example, input 1 on Network A is associated with output 1 on Network B. Routing (subscribing) the Dante receiver (input) and transmitter (output) channels to related devices is performed using the Dante Controller software applications.

 The Model 5482's primary application is to interconnect audio channels associated with two independent Dante networks.
 The source and destination of these audio channels would typically be other Dante-compliant equipment such as mixing consoles, matrix intercom systems, or digital audio processing units.
 The Model 5482 can also perform on the same local area network (LAN), interconnecting two independent Dante domains.
 Each Dante network can have its own Leader Clock (sync reference), bit depth, and sample rate.
-SRC circuitry within the Model 5482 ensures that the audio signals can pass between the networks with minimal degradation in performance.
+Sample-rate conversion (SRC) logic within the Model 5482 ensures that the audio signals can pass between the networks with minimal degradation in performance.
 The Model 5482's two Dante network interfaces, and four associated RJ45 jacks, are electrically isolated and share no non-audio data, minimizing the risk of security issues.
-Only uncompressed PCM digital audio signals pass, by way of the sample-rate-converter (SRC) logic, between the two network interfaces.
+Only uncompressed PCM digital audio signals pass, by way of the SRC logic, between the two network interfaces.